 5. Definition of Success

 Define what success looks like in measurable terms.
-Not "the project is done."
-Not "stakeholders are happy."
+Not the project is done.
+Not stakeholders are happy.
 A specific, measurable outcome that can be verified at the end of the project.
 This prevents the goalpost-moving that happens when success is defined vaguely and stakeholders redefine it as the project progresses.

 The rule that matters: Every person who will work on the project or approve its deliverables needs to read the charter and confirm they agree with it before work starts.
 A charter that was not reviewed by all key stakeholders is not a charter.
 It is a document that will be ignored the first time there is a disagreement.